 Here is a guideline for your reflections.
-We are using the Gospel of Luke, but you can also find theses passages paralleled in the other Gospels (Matthew and Mark, and some of them in John).
+We are using the Gospel of Luke, but you can also find similar passages in the other Gospels (Matthew and Mark, and some of them in John).
 If you don’t have a Bible handy, simply click on the links we have provided.

 Start on the Sunday prior to Easter Sunday

 Read about Jesus’ entry into Jerusalem riding on a donkey and the meaning behind it as fulfilled by the prophets.
 This is traditionally known as Palm Sunday because people laid the branches in his path.
 Read Luke 19:28-42 and Zechariah 9:9.

 Reflection: How often do you praise God for coming into your life?